Avalon has been continually amazed at the

 somehow still fairly unique.

-Jody McBrayer: The four individuals that make up the voice of Avalon
+The four individuals that make up the voice of Avalon

 each come from varied backgrounds, but they share a similar calling.
 A